DunkingOreos/Ironman-HCIM-Starter-Guide/README.md

 	Set up a new account through the Jagex Launcher.
-		This is required in order to claim 10k from Stronghold of Security If you dont want to use Jagex Launcher, get the 10k by picking up steel platelegs in the wilderness and selling to leg shop in Al Kharid
+		This is required in order to claim 10k from Stronghold of Security If you dont want to use Jagex Launcher:
+  			Pick up at least 15 steel platelegs in the wilderness and sell to leg shop in Al Kharid one per world.

-	[INV] Indicates inventory setups throughout the guide A vast majority of the combat in this guide will utilize magic as the combat reblance in May 2024 has made magic even stronger/better QOL
+	[INV] Indicates inventory setups throughout the guide A vast majority of the combat in this guide will utilize magic due to the combat reblance in May 2024.
-		Using mind runes and and air staff will be the primary method of DPS until enough kittens are grown for a stockpile of death runes.
+		Air strike will be the primary method of DPS until enough kittens are grown for a stockpile of death runes.